evgenyneu/Cosmos/README.md

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/Screenshots/star_screenshot_dark.png' alt='Star raiting control for iOS / Swift' width='300'>

+> We are a way for the cosmos to know itself.

+*Carl Sagan, from 1980 "Cosmos: A Personal Voyage" TV series.*

 This is a UI control for iOS that shows a star rating or takes rating input from the user.
 Cosmos is a subclass of a UIView.
 Let your users post those inescapable 1-star reviews!

 * Shows star rating with an optional text label.